qalle2/cdl-summary/README.md

 ## cdl_summary.py
 ```
 usage: cdl_summary.py [-h] -r PRG_SIZE [-p {p,c}] -b {1,2,4,8,16,32}
-                      [-o {0,1,2,3,4,5,6,7,32,40,48,56}] [-m] [-f {t,c}]
+                      [-o {0,1,2,3,4,5,6,7,32,40,48,56}] [-m] [-f {c,t}]
                       input_file

 Print an FCEUX Code/Data Logger file (.cdl) in human-readable format.

 positional arguments:
   input_file            The .cdl file to read.
-Size: 16-6136 KiB and a multiple of 8 KiB.
+Size: 16-6136 KiB and a

-optional arguments:
+                        multiple of 8 KiB.

+options:
   -h, --help            show this help message and exit
   -r PRG_SIZE, --prg-size PRG_SIZE
-                        PRG ROM size of input file, in KiB (16-4096 and a multiple of 16, usually
+                        PRG ROM size of input file, in KiB (16-4096 and a
-                        a power of two).
+                        multiple of 16, usually a power of two).
 Required.
   -p {p,c}, --part {p,c}
-                        Which part to read from input file. 'p'=PRG ROM, 'c'=CHR ROM.
+                        Which part to read from input file. 'p'=PRG ROM,
+                        'c'=CHR ROM.
 Default='p'.
   -b {1,2,4,8,16,32}, --bank-size {1,2,4,8,16,32}
                         Size of ROM banks in KiB.
-8/16/32 for PRG ROM, 1/2/4/8 for CHR ROM.
+8/16/32 for PRG ROM, 1/2/4/8
+                        for CHR ROM.
 Required.
   -o {0,1,2,3,4,5,6,7,32,40,48,56}, --origin {0,1,2,3,4,5,6,7,32,40,48,56}
                         The CPU/PPU address each ROM bank starts from, in KiB.
-For PRG ROM:
-                        32/40/48/56 but not greater than 64 minus --bank-size; default=maximum.
+                        For PRG ROM: 32/40/48/56 but not greater than 64 minus
-                        For CHR ROM: 0-7 but not greater than 8 minus --bank-size; default=0.
+                        --bank-size; default=maximum.
+For CHR ROM: 0-7 but not
+                        greater than 8 minus --bank-size; default=0.
   -m, --ignore-access-method
-                        Ignore how PRG ROM bytes were accessed (directly/indirectly/as PCM audio).
+                        Ignore how PRG ROM bytes were accessed
+                        (directly/indirectly/as PCM audio).
-  -f {t,c}, --output-format {t,c}
+  -f {c,t}, --output-format {c,t}
-                        Output format. 'c' = CSV (fields separated by commas, numbers in decimal,
+                        Output format. 'c' = CSV (fields separated by commas,
-                        strings quoted); 't'=tabular (constant-width fields, numbers in
+                        numbers in decimal, strings quoted); 't'=tabular
+                        (constant-width fields, numbers in hexadecimal).
-                        hexadecimal).
                         Default='c'.
 ```

 ### Examples